 So, what is the big deal about compatibility?
 Large corporations rely on certain standard security technologies: SSL (Secure Sockets Layer) for securing Web sessions; IPSec/VPN for securing traffic between corporate offices, business partners and remote users.
 For authentication, most have implemented passwords (first step), and many have smart cards and CHAP/RADIUS (Challenge Handshake Authentication Protocol – RFC 1994, Remote Authentication Dial In User Service – RFC 2865) technology for remote users.
-These types of customers need to be assured that the technology integration will be smooth while they extend their enterprise security policies to
+These types of customers need to be assured that the technology integration will be smooth while they extend their enterprise security policies to the storage networks.

 With the above landscape in mind, the storage standards community has been developing security standards.

 There is some good news here!
 IETF and ANSI T11 have been respectively working on iSCSI (SCSI over IP) and FC SAN standards that also provide compatibility and interoperability.
 The iSCSI authentication requires the implementation of CHAP protocol.
 At a recent ANSI T11 FC SP (Fibre Channel Security Protocol) meeting, I proposed the use of DH CHAP (CHAP with stronger security using Diffie-Hellman) for authentication among FC SAN entities.
 It was proposed as a "must" implement protocol to allow interoperability.
 An overwhelming majority approved this proposal.